Tetizera-zz/test-site/content/bipolar/aphantasia-and-utopia.md

 Let's get to politics: there are thing that are simply permanent for me, like certain moral or ethical points, or what I think is right and what I think is wrong, and so many other things.

-Anarchism, as I understand it, promotes the equality and freedom of a society under the tyranny of the State.
+Anarchism, as I understand it, promotes the equality and freedom of a society and is against the tyranny of the State.
 There are various anarchism thoughts about what can replace the figure of the State.
 There are even strands that simply say that there is no need to replace the state with anything.

 One of the things that some anarchists believe is necessary in an anarchist society is direct voting, which is to give every person the right to vote on any decision.
 I am completely against this proposal.
 In a society there will be very technical or theoretical issues like education, health, safety, sanitation etc. Nowadays you need politicians to increase or release funding for projects, approve or deny funding or a new law or measure, among other things.
 But there is also the technical aspect of it.
 I expect a politician to know how to handle the bureaucratic paperwork and the information needed to know whether he should approve or deny a law or measure.
 He will have not only him to make the decision, but an advisory board and the civil servants at any bureaucratic level (federal/state/municipal) to advise him.
 Obviously there will be a lot of *lobbying* and corruption as well, even more so when we are talking about money for grants.